-When discussing the preservation of cemeteries, the first question that must be asked and answered is, “who owns the cemetery?”
+When discussing the preservation of cemeteries, the first question that must be answered is, “who owns the cemetery?”
 There are basically three types of ownership in Ohio: township, municipal and private.

-Additionally, violations of ORC Chapter 2927.11, defacing commemorative markers, is a second degree misdemeanor.
+Additionally, violations of ORC Chapter 2927.11, defacing commemorative markers, are second-degree misdemeanors.
 The County Prosecutor should be contacted concerning such offenses.
-It may also be useful to contact legal counsel as well as your state and local Representatives and Senators.
-Before approaching elected officials for assistance it is important to gather information on the cemetery’s condition.
+It may also be useful to contact legal counsel and your state and local Representatives and Senators.
+Before approaching elected officials for assistance, it is important to gather information on the cemetery’s condition.

-Raising public awareness about the need to preserve and care for cemeteries can be done by contacting the local media as well as sponsoring tours of cemeteries.
+Raising public awareness about the need to preserve and care for cemeteries can be done by contacting the local media and sponsoring cemeteries tours.

-At the state level the Ohio Genealogical Society is a leading advocate for cemetery preservation.
+The Ohio Genealogical Society is a leading advocate for cemetery preservation at the state level.
 They may be contacted at:

 Ohio Genealogical Society